FansDB/docs/docs/index.md

 ## What is FansDB?

-FansDB is invite-only crowdsourced metadata database focused on independent adult creators from adult creator platforms.
+FansDB is an invite-only crowdsourced metadata database focused on independent adult creators from adult creator platforms.

 - We store information about performers, including their aliases, physical attributes, and career history.
 - We catalog metadata on scenes from approved platforms, detailing scene titles, descriptions, release dates, and participating performers.